bzvnr/4chan-Link-Updater/README.md

 ## Features

-- functions to replace post and thread links for 4chan and dead 4chan archives with lives ones automatically
+- Functions to replace post and thread links for 4chan and dead 4chan archives with lives ones automatically
-- regular expressions for archive sites and their respective boards
+- Regular expressions for archive sites and their respective boards

 ## Rationale